-Camp 42 will offer a week of virtual camp July 19-23 for campers of all ages and all locations.
-Registration for this session will be open in late January.
+Camp 42 will offer a week of virtual camp July 18-23 for campers of all ages and all locations.

-There will not be an in-person camp at our Natchez Trace location at Tishomingo State Park this year, unfortunately, but we DO have one in-person week available for campers 16-19 years old at our South Carolina location July 17-24.
-Registration for this session will open mid-January, and staff applications will open in late January.
+There will not be an in-person camp at our Natchez Trace location at Tishomingo State Park this year, unfortunately, but we DO have one in-person week available for campers 16-19 years old (and possibly 15 years old) at our South Carolina location July 18-24.

 More information on both sessions can be found here.